xpack-dev-tools/windows-build-tools-xpack/scripts/README-out.md

 ## Changes

-There are currently no changes from the official MSYS2 distribution the official BusyBox distribution.
+There are currently no changes from the official GNU distribution and the official BusyBox distribution.

 ## Compatibility